 Fast forward a bit and Kyle is pastoring Home Communities and Youth at Imago Dei Community in Portland, Oregon.
 In that time, through a series of events, Kyle found himself exploring the idea of planting a church among a people he loved in the state of his birth: Utah.
 Now, Kyle is the lead pastor of Missio Dei Community, a group of Christ followers seeking exalt to Jesus in all streams of culture.
 He prays to see a city not engaged in rote religion but one that knows the goodness of God’s grace and the power of Jesus’ resurrection through relationship.

-Outside of Missio Dei you might find Kyle running the streets of Salt Lake preparing for another marathon, hiking the mountains with Joy, enjoying good food and drink with friends or skiing the slopes of Big Cottonwood Canyon.
+Outside of Missio Dei you might find Kyle running the streets of Salt Lake preparing for another marathon, hiking the mountains with Joy, watching a baseball game with his son Isaiah, enjoying good food and drink with friends or skiing the slopes of Big Cottonwood Canyon.